-Figure 1 Central Hill (down)

-Figure 2 Central Hill (up)

-Alongside the footway works in Central Hill it was decided that the build out at the junction of Central Hill and Elder Road would also form part of the works, as can be seen from Figure 3 it is a typical build out construction surfaced with asphalt and cluttered with various street furniture.

-Description

-This originally was to be a straightforward footway maintenance scheme with a like for like replacement.
+ciria Benefits • Reduction in surface water runoff entering the drainage system.
+1. Location Central Hill, part of the Principle Road Network (PRN) A214, linking Streatham and CrystalPalace.
+2. Description This originally was to be a straightforward footway maintenance scheme with a like for like replacement.
 It was realised early that there could be the opportunity to undertake the introduction of a grass verge.
-This idea developed into designing an enhanced footway maintenance scheme with the following outcomes to be achieved:

-A SuDS grass verge.
-Change the cross-fall of the footway to encourage surface water to run off into the adjacent park De-cluttering of street furniture Enhance the public realm by extending the park into the road Cost effective ?
-This should not cost more than traditional like for like footway ma intenance scheme.
+This idea developed into designing an enhanced footway maintenance scheme with the following outcomes to be achieved: - 1.
+A SuDS grass verge; - 2.
+Change the cross-fall of the footway to encourage surface water to run off into the adjacent park; - 3.
+De-cluttering of street furniture; - 4.
+Enhance the public realm by extending the park into the road; - 5.
+Cost effective This should not cost more than traditional like for like footway maintenance scheme.

-SuDS used

-While specific SuDS components were not implemented it did follow the philosophy of increasing permeability and reducing the amount of surface water runof entering the drainage system.
-Within these paving works it was decided that the following would be introduced:

-Grass verge would be introduced into the footway.
-Cross fall changed to fall into the Park Build out would be changed to grass De-clutter
+3. Main SuDS components used While specific SuDS components were not implemented it did follow the philosophy of increasing permeability and reducing the amount of surface water runoff entering the drainage system.
+Within these paving works it was decided that the following would be introduced: - 1.
+Grass verge would be introduced into the footway; - 2.
+Cross fall changed to fall into the Park; - 3.
+Build out would be changed to grass; - 4.
+De-clutter.

-1. Grass verge
+3.1.
+Grass verge

-The verge was specifically designed to have SuDS integrated into it?s construction the construction detail is shown in Figure 4, the basic construction was:
+The verge (see Figure 1) was specifically designed to have SuDS integrated into its construction; the construction detail is shown in Figure 4, the basic construction was:

-Excavate 400mm
+- Excavate 400mm

-200mm open graded aggregate, compacted without vibration
+- 200mm open graded aggregate, compacted without vibration

-50mm sharp sand
+- 50mm sharp sand

-150-190mm top soil
+- 150-190mm top soil